jeffh/JKVValue/README.md

 - Add it to `-[initWithCoder:]` to support deserialization
 - Add it to `-[encodeWithCoder:]` to support serialization (NSCoding)

-Forget about doing the right thing, and having both mutable and immutable versions of value objects like Apple's Foundation data structures... until now!
+And forget about doing the right thing, and having both mutable and immutable versions of value objects like Apple's Foundation data structures... until now!

+JKVValue simplifies your work to only setting the @property and constructor!

 Installation
 ------------